mrunalibharshankar/Python/README.md

 The classification report above shows that the logistic regression cv model achieved a precision of 47%, recall of 25%, f1-score of 32% (all weighted averages), and accuracy of 89%.
 However, if it's most important to predict employees who leave, then the scores are significantly lower.

+## Recall evaluation metrics
+- AUC is the area under the ROC curve; it's also considered the probability that the model ranks a random positive example more highly than a random negative example.
+- Precision measures the proportion of data points predicted as True that are actually True, in other words, the proportion of positive predictions that are true positives.
+- Recall measures the proportion of data points that are predicted as True, out of all the data points that are actually True.
+In other words, it measures the proportion of positives that are correctly classified.
+- Accuracy measures the proportion of data points that are correctly classified.
+- F1-score is an aggregation of precision and recall.

 ## Build Decision Tree Model and Classification Report